Order a Printed Guide

 4. Unique For-Profit, commercial or private organizations may be considered for inclusion based on whether services are otherwise unavailable in Sonoma County due to a lack of comparable government, non-profit or community services.

-Exclusion / Removal from ADRG Listings
+Exclusion / Removal from Aging & Disability Resource Directory Listings

 If an organization/agency submits an application for inclusion and is determined to be ineligible, the AAA will respond with an explanation.